-My favorite breakfast is these Easy Instant Pot Uttapams.
-It’s a savory Indian pancake that’s easy to make and actually is inexpensive too.
-My recipe uses whole grains and lentils that we ferment into a flavorful batter!
+My favorite breakfast is Instant Pot Uttapams.
+It’s a savory Indian pancake that’s easy to make and actually, is inexpensive too.

 It’s a savory south Indian pancake that’s traditionally made from a batter of urad dal (a type of skinned and split lentil) and rice that’s fermented overnight.

 You can make dosas, an Indian crepe, from the same batter.
 But it takes less time and skill to ladle out the batter like a pancake, so that’s why it’s my favorite method.

 What’s an Uttapam Made With?

 In my recipe, we change up the grain from plain white rice to brown rice, millet, and quinoa to make this a whole grain powerhouse.

 Other than the batter, you can add shredded or minced raw veggies.
 Remember they will only be cooked once the pancake is flipped over, so the smaller the better.